mozilla/chromeless/README.md

 ## Design Overview

-The main goal of chromeless is to explore authoring a browser interface in HTML.
-The chromeless "platform" provides tools to run a browser that looks like a native application, but where all of the look and feel, and many of the behaviors are defined by HTML, CSS, and javascript provided by the developer.
+Chromeless can be used to created desktop applications using HTML, and related web technologies.
+In version 0.1, the original goal was a focus towards authoring a browser-like applications in HTML.
+That is still valid, however, now you can also use Chromeless to create all sorts of apps that can be executed like a native application, but where all of the look and feel, and many of the behaviors are defined by HTML, CSS, and javascript provided by the developer.

-This "browser HTML" is basically a normal webpage, but with several important differences:
+This "main app HTML" is basically a normal webpage, but with several important differences:

   * The HTML file has access to a 'window.require()' function that it can use to access new APIs that give it increased priviledges.

-  * (untrusted) Web content can be rendered inside iframes which are children of the top level "browser HTML".
-This content cannot tell its rendered inside an iframe, and has no special access.
+  * (untrusted) Web content can be rendered inside iframes which are children of the top level "main app HTML".
+This content cannot tell its rendered inside an iframe, and has no special access to the main app context.

   * Several new events and conventions are introduced.
 For instance, the title of the top level browser HTML is the name of the running process (not yet implemented),